Organizations that may be able to help:

 In school, I was surprised by the number of questions that people had for me.
 Sometimes I wanted to answer their questions and other times I wished they would just leave me alone.
 At first, teachers and children had some difficulty understanding what I said or meant.
 They weren’t used to how I sound when I speak and had to work extra hard to understand me.
-I tired to be patient with them, and they soon learned to be patient with me.
+I tried to be patient with them, and they soon learned to be patient with me.

 I needed some special seating arrangements when I went to school.
 I needed to sit close to the blackboard, and I needed a special desk.
 Sometimes, I needed extra time to finish homework.
 All of these things helped me to become a better student.
 My parents helped a great deal by going to the school ahead of time and planning with the principal and teachers so that everything went as smoothly as possible.

 One of my fondest memories of school is speech therapy.
 To this day, some 30 years later, I still look back on the lessons I learned during those visits to the speech pathologist as some of the most important of my life!